leezx/GBSI/README.md

 ## marker5: continuous markers which express in all cells

+## marker6: intermediate markers

+note: find all this theoretical markers in real (published) dataset will make your paper excellent.

 ## large scale simulation data
 our tool can be used in a specific situation. marker is not unique expressed gene, but the identity of a subgroup.